Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry: Examples

 Now $K$-equivalence comes into our contexts due to the following result: \begin{theorem} \cite{toda_2006}*{\href{https://www.cambridge.org/core/services/aop-cambridge-core/content/view/31DA2A4009AE544E3E9A0B88A001E937/S0010437X06001977a.pdf/fourier-mukai-transforms-and-canonical-divisors.pdf}{Lemma 7.3.}} Let $X$ and $Y$ be smooth projective varieties.
 If $X$ and $Y$ are birational Fourier-Mukai partners, then they are $K$-equivalent under the birational map associated to a birational triangulated equivalence. \end{theorem} \begin{remark} For this reason, a birational triangulated equivalence up to shifts is called a triangulated equivalence of $K$-equivalent type by Uehara in \cite{Uehara2017ATF}. \end{remark} We can rephrase this result as follows: \begin{corollary} Let $\cal T$ be a triangulated category and suppose $X, Y \in \FM \cal T$.
-If there is a prime thick subcategory of $\cal T$ that is an ideal with respect to both tt-structures transported from $(\perf X,\tens_{\ecal O_X}^\bb L)$ and $(\perf Y,\tens_{\ecal O_Y}^\bb L)$, then $X$ and $Y$ are $K$-equivalent. \end{corollary} Let us make several observations on relation with the DK hypothesis. \begin{obs} We have the following natural question arising from Theorem \ref{bfm is ke}: \begin{indq} If $X$ and $Y$ are $K$-equivalent Fourier-Mukai partners, then are they birational Fourier-Mukai partners? \end{indq} Note arguments in Remark \ref{hk remark} suggest the question has a positive answer.
+If there is a prime thick subcategory of $\cal T$ that is an ideal with respect to both tt-structures transported from $(\perf X,\tens_{\ecal O_X}^\bb L)$ and $(\perf Y,\tens_{\ecal O_Y}^\bb L)$, then $X$ and $Y$ are $K$-equivalent. \end{corollary} Let us make several observations on the relation of Fourier-Mukai loci with the DK hypothesis. \begin{obs} We have the following natural question arising from Theorem \ref{bfm is ke}: \begin{indq} If $X$ and $Y$ are $K$-equivalent Fourier-Mukai partners, then are they birational Fourier-Mukai partners? \end{indq} Note arguments in Remark \ref{hk remark} suggest the question has a positive answer.
 Indeed, in case Question \ref{Mukai flop} has a positive answer, one direction of the DK hypothesis is equivalent to non-emptiness of intersections of tt-spectra of birationally equivalent Fourier-Mukai partners by Lemma \ref{main intersection} and Theorem \ref{bfm is ke}.
-In other words, we propose the following conjecture: \begin{indc}[tt-DK hypothesis] Let $X$ be a smooth projective variety.
-Then, $X_\tens(\id_{\perf X})$ (and hence every irreducible component of $\fmspec \perf X)$ contains all smooth projective varieties that are $K$-equivalent to $X$. \end{indc} \end{obs}
+In other words, we propose the following version of the DK hypothesis: \begin{indc}[tt-DK hypothesis] Let $X$ be a smooth projective variety.
+Then, every connected component of $\fmspec \perf X$ containing a copy of $X$ contains all smooth projective varieties that are $K$-equivalent to $X$ as open subschemes. \end{indc} Note in particular that this version of the DK hypothesis has a topological necessary condition to be true. \end{obs}